ian-mitchell/CPSC-515-2020W1/README.md

 * Students are responsible for completing the preparation work for each lecture **before the lecture begins**.
-  * The [Lecture Schedule](Lecture-Schedule/lecture-schedule.md) page lists required preparation work and other useful links.
+  * The [Lecture Schedule](Lecture-Schedule/lecture-schedule.md) page lists required preparation work, links to recorded lectures, and other useful links.

 ## Homework